Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 is to get people to use these codebase navigation techniques and see if they are effective on understanding this 5000 line codebase.

+Building and Running the app:

+The app is based on the wxWidgets cross-platform UI library.
+To build it you first have to download and build the wxWidgets library.
+The build process for the library depends on your platform:

+OSX:
+We recommend building the library from source.
+The simplest way is to download the source for wxWidgets.
+Then open %wxWidgetsDir%/Samples/minimal/minimal_cocoa.xcodeproj
+You should be able to build and run this sample.
+It builds the wxWidgets library from source as part of its build process.
+Then you can edit the project settings to replace minimal.cpp with modal.cpp.
+This will build the modal app.

+Windows:
+We recommend Visual Studio 2022 Community edition as the IDE.
+You download the source code.
+Then you goto %wxWidgetsDir%/build/msw/
+You open wx_vc17.sln in Visual Studio 2022
+Build Debug and Release configurations (not dll but statically linked libraries).
+This places the built libraries in %wxWidgetsDir%/lib/vc_x64_lib (or vc_lib).
+Follow the instruction at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105 to create a new VS project and add modal.cpp to it.
+This should build the modal app.

+Linux:
+We recommend using the CodeLite IDE which comes with wxWidgets pre-installed.
+Create a new wxWidgets based project and add modal.cpp to it.
+This should build the modal app.

+Running the app:
+When you run the app,
+it will ask you for the full path of modal.cpp.
+When you enter this path,
+it will load modal.cpp, parse it and display its blocks.
+The arrow keys are for moving up and down the lines in the display.
+PgUp and PgDn have their usual function.
+To open a block you go to the block's line using the arrow keys then you press Ctrl-S (Win, Linux) or Command-S (OSX) To close a block, you go to the first line in the block an press Ctrl-S.
+Any line that ends in {...} is summarized (closed) and can be opened using Ctrl-S